 8. Remember That Dogs Can Get Sunburn

 Many owners don’t realise that dogs can suffer from sunburn.
-Hairless breeds, such as the Chinese Crested, are most at risk, but other breeds can burn if they spend too much time in the sun.
+Hairless breeds, such as the Chinese Crested, are most at risk, but other breeds (especially those with pale or white fur) can burn if they spend too much time in the sun.

 The nose, ears, and stomach are most susceptible to getting burned.
 Aside from keeping your dog out of direct sunlight, there are also doggy-safe sun creams to protect your pup’s skin.